 We all enjoy grilled food with a hint of charcoal flavor.
-One of the most conventional and effective ways to enhance the flavor of food is to use lump charcoal.
+One of the most conventional and effective ways to enhance food flavor is to use lump charcoal.
 But, hold on a second, are all lump charcoals on the market of the same quality?

 And as always, the answer is a strong no. They’re not all the same.
-That’s why we’ve put up a list of the top lump charcoal reviews based on their unique features and usage.
+We’ve compiled a list of the top lump charcoal reviews based on their unique features and usage.

-On a portable grill, kamado grill, or other outside griddles, you can cook using lump charcoal.
-Furthermore, lump charcoal performs well at high temperatures of around 1,000 degrees Fahrenheit.
+You can cook using lump charcoal on a portable grill, kamado grill, or other outside griddles.
+Furthermore, lump charcoal performs well at temperatures around 1,000 degrees Fahrenheit.

 If you’re wondering which ones to try, check our list of best lump charcoals in the market today.